fullmetalbrackets/blog/src/content/blog/tailscale.md

 You may want to use HTTPS when accessing services and applications through Tailscale, especially when using.
 It's not super important, but it doesn't hurt.

 Click the **Enable HTTPS** button.
 (Magic DNS should be enabled by default, but if it's not for some reason, enable it too.)
-HTTPS certificates are issued on a per-machine basis, so you have to add a certificate on each machine you where you have services you want to access via HTTPS.
-(And to be clear, this is only for traffic through the tailnet, e.g. between a phone/tablet using Tailscale as VPN accessing a server running Tailscale.)
+HTTPS certificates are issued on a per-machine basis, so you have to add a certificate on each machine where you want it.
+This will let you access your the web UIs of your self-hosted services using HTTPS, but only through Tailscale.
+By no means is this necessary, but it's a nice to have.

-Use this command to generate the certificate: (In this example the Linux server's tailnet name is `server` and the tailnet fun name is `cyber-sloth.ts.net`.)
+Use this command to generate the certificate: (In this example the Linux server's tailnet name is `server` and the tailnet "fun" name is `cyber-sloth.ts.net`.)

 ```bash
 tailscale cert server.cyber-sloth.ts.net